 Rockhampton-Emu Park Road–Type 1 Road Train Access to Rockhampton Abattoirs

-We are undertaking safety and capacity upgrades for Stage 2 of Type 1 Road Train access to the Rockhampton abattoirs on the Rockhampton – Emu Park Road.
+Safety and capacity upgrades have been completed for Stage 2 of Type 1 Road Train access to the Rockhampton abattoirs on the Rockhampton – Emu Park Road.

-The Northern Australia Roads Program is delivering updates to high priority roads in northern Australia essential to the movement of people and freight to support economic development.
+The Northern Australia Roads Program delivers updates to high priority roads in northern Australia essential to the movement of people and freight to support economic development.

 - safety and capacity upgrades on the access route (Rockhampton-Emu Park Road) to the Rockhampton abattoirs